hphelion/documentation/moonshot/os-3rd-party-licenses.md

 HP acknowledges the redistribution of the following open source components under the licenses shown below.

+**Note:** To address source code availability requirements for code licensed under MPL, CDDL, LGPL v2.1 & v3, GPL v2 & v3, a ZIP containing that source code can be obtained <a href="https://cloudos.hpwsportal.com/opensource/open-source-files-licensed-for-use-with-HP-Cloud-OS-and-HP-Cloud-OS-for-Moonshot.zip">at this HP location</a>.
+Right-click, then Save As... (**Caution:** The ZIP file is approximately 2 GB).

 ### ANTLR License

 HP acknowledges the redistribution of the following open source components that are provided under this license: